mikus31/the-spoken-world/README.md

 However, only one of these pronunciations is acceptable on the local level: The latter pronunciation.
 A New Orleanian can tell if you are (a) likely from the city or (b) likely a tourist immediately by how you pronounce New Orleans.

 Pronunciation is personal, and it is local.
 It also is a global phenomenon, in that this anecdotal example of New Orleans plays out all over the globe across all scales of geography.
+This mapping project is an effort to elevate local pronunciations to a global audience.

 **Methodology**